polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 ```

 Type declarations are basically injected in between the node's name and its value, and are simply
-references to CLR types such as `System.DateTime`, `System.Decimal`, etc. The default type of no
+references to CLR types such as `System.DateTime`, `System.Decimal`, etc. The default type if no
 type is explicitly supplied is string.

 The typing system of Hyperlambda is crucial for what follows, and also makes it almost impossible